 Paul said something like, “I was a child at one point, but never remained one; I graduated into a man”.
 Do you catch this?
 He said when he became a man, he put childish things away.
 God help us!

 I often hear people say, “Mungatevedzere zvababa Moyo here?”
 [Meaning “You should never take Mr. Moyo seriously.”]
-This is so because even though Mr. Moyo is 50 years old, he still thinks, talks and reasons like an 8-year old.
+This is so because even though Mr. Moyo is now 50 years old, he still thinks, talks and acts like an 8-year old!

 You need to put childish things away; all of them!
-Start thinking, reasoning and talking like an adult.
+Start to think, talk and act like an adult!
 This is critical.
-You either grow up or lose credibility; no two ways to it.
+You either grow up or lose credibility before both God and mankind; no two ways to it.

-What does the Word of God teach on these issues?
+What does the Word of God teach us on these issues?
 It says, “Grow…” [2 Peter 3:18].
 Praise God!
 This is a clear instruction.
-The Word of God also says, “Set an example...”
+The Word of God further instructs us to “Set an example...”
 [1Timothy 4:12].
 But if one is living a roundabout kind of life, how could they set an example for others?

 When God exhorts you to set an example, His desire would be to see you transformed into a light that shows others the way; a good example.